vermilion00/libhmk/README.md

 - [@heiso](https://github.com/heiso/) for his [macrolev](https://github.com/heiso/macrolev) and his helpfulness throughout the development process.
 - [Wooting](https://wooting.io/) for pioneering Hall-effect gaming keyboards and introducing many advanced features based on analog input.
 - [GEONWORKS](https://geon.works/) for the Venom 60HE PCB and inspiring the web configurator.
+- [@eyalroz](https://github.com/eyalroz) for his work on the printf library and its integration into the firmware.